-You don’t need an ad with a plot twist which has its own plot twist.
-You just need to clearly address the problem, display the solution and briefly explain how and why it will solve the addressed problem.
+You don’t need an ad with a plot twist that has its own plot twist.
+You just need to clearly address the problem and display the solution.
+In the final stage briefly explain how and why it will solve the addressed problem.

-Note: Most new products or services which come to market are at 3rd or 4th stage of market awareness.
+Note: Most new products or services which come to the market are at the 3rd or 4th stage of market awareness.

 4. Problem Aware

 Prospect is aware of his problem or a desire but isn’t aware that the solution even exists.

 This is a common starting stage of the user journey.
 In this stage, users have questions.
 A lot of them.
 For this reason, they will start thinking about their problem.
 They will wonder what is it exactly, how it appeared, if others have the same problems, etc.

 From this stage on, you will gradually guide the prospect through the next stages.
 Of course, if you manage to catch their attention.